4

 – TKR

-Apr 22, 2020 at 18:30
+Commented Apr 22, 2020 at 18:30

 • I also don’t understand your reasons for saying this is not allophony.
 If a particular phoneme consistently appears as a particular, different phone in a particular context, that is a pretty textbook example of allophony to me, regardless of whether either or both of the phones involved are also involved in different allophony patterns.
-Apr 23, 2020 at 15:42
+Commented Apr 23, 2020 at 15:42

 • Do you agree that "allophone" is an analytic relationship between pronounced phones, a partitioning of the surface sounds into non-overlapping sets where set A appears exclusively in environment X and set B appears exclusively outside of environment X ("in complementary distribution")?
 This is the core of what distinguishes "underlying form" from "phoneme": "phoneme" is a distributional fact about outputs.